 |QPS performance and latency requirements for hot and cold data||

-||Large keys are accessed irregularly and are not affected by latency.|
+||Big keys are accessed at random and are sensitive to latency.|

 Select instances based on specifications

-For more information about the specifications of hybrid-storage instances, see Overview.
+For more information, see Overview.

 - You cannot customize the number of CPU cores.